ory/docs/docs/ecosystem/contributing.md

 - Change the DSN to the following:
   `dsn.Conn = "sqlite://file:TestDB.sqlite?_fk=true"`.
 - `mode=memor`.
-- In case you have an sqlite file, migrators are not automatically applied.
+- In case you have an sqlite file, migrators aren't automatically applied.
 Run them manually first with the [CLI](https://www.ory.sh/kratos/docs/cli/kratos-migrate-sql).